CuriousCI/software-engineering/software-engineering.typ

 ```
 ]

-The `std::bernoulli_distribution` is a better tool to implement this specification
+The `std::bernoulli_distribution` works better for this specification

 #align(center)[
 ```cpp